 - Start date

-In spite of proaction and prevention efforts to prevent crisis and disasters, emergencies may still appear.
-In this semester, we discuss the core principles of emergency management in the public and private sector.
+Despite mitigation and prevention efforts to prevent crises and disasters, these situations still can occur.
+In our semester, we will discuss the core principles of crisis and disaster management in the public and private sectors.

 Aim of the course

 This semester focuses on the activities related to the direct preparation and provision of assistance as well as intervention immediately before, during or after an emergency, disaster or crisis.
 We will do this from both a national and international context.

 During the course students will work together with professionals from the field to analyse hazards, exposure and vulnerabilities and to discuss about the preparation and response measures.